Why So Many Americans Are Saying Goodbye to Cities

 It was an April 1st headline, but the statistics were no joke.
 "People are fleeing New York at an alarming rate," the New York Post announced.
 And indeed, they are—sort of.

 For starters, a bit of terminology.
-The Census Bureau tracks two sorts of Americans movers.
+The Census Bureau tracks two sorts of American movers.
 First, there are “domestic migrants,” who move from one U.S. county to another.
 Second, there are “international migrants,” who move from a foreign country to America.
 Somewhat confusingly, the latter definition does not mean “all immigrants.”
 A Guatemalan-born woman who lives in Houston for two years and then moves Dallas is considered a domestic migrant, since she’s moving between American cities.

 That sounds like some methodological mumbo jumbo, but it’s critical for understanding what’s happening to New York and the rest of America’s largest cities.